 Tax: U.S. and foreign tax treaties are available through subscription services such as the Worldwide Tax Treaties by Tax Analysts, the Tax Treaties Database by the IBDF and RIA Worldwide Tax Law on Checkpoint.
 If you don't have any of those subscriptions, Tax Analysts' Worldwide Tax Treaties database is on Lexis (FEDTAX;TAWTT).

-Trade: Trade Agreements in Force from the Organization of American State, Juris International, Lex Mercatoria.
+Trade: Trade Agreements in Force from the Organization of American State, and Lex Mercatoria.
 See also "World Trade Organization."

 For more subject-specific treaty sites, see the